 Most Nu Skin’ers are hoping to recruit remarkably good entrepreneurs who will build big organizations.
 This, in turn, gives the upline residential income without hardly any effort.

-If you recruit several people with a strong entrepreneurial mindset who are also good in sales, you can make residential income without lifting a finger.
+If you recruit several people with a strong entrepreneurial mindset who are also good in sales, you can make passive income without lifting a finger.

-Your actual earnings are not the result of selling products but more from recruiting people to do the actual business.
-The more people you recruit, the bigger your organization or downline will become, and the more money you will make.
+Your actual earnings are not the result of selling products, but from recruiting people to do the actual business.
+Needless to mention, the more people you recruit, the bigger your organization or downline will become, and the more money you will make.

 “Not all multilevel-marketing plans are legitimate.
 If the money you make is based on your sales to the public, it may be a legitimate multilevel-marketing plan.
 If the money you make is based on the number of people you recruit and your sales to them, it’s not.
 It’s a pyramid scheme.
 Pyramid schemes are illegal and the vast majority of participants lose money”.

 Robert Fitzpatrick who operates the website Pyramid Scheme Alert insists that more than 99% lose their money with the turnover rate at some companies exceeding 90% every year.

 “If you have to recruit and then the ones you recruit have to recruit.
 Now you’re in a chain letter.
 And in a chain letter, most people are going to lose.
 Most, being 90% to 99%.”

 With that said, it is difficult to get any concrete evidence if Nu Skin – like many other multi-level marketing companies – is based on a pyramid scheme because often they make their reports too complicated and just too long for investigators to go through.